Times Square in New York City at night

 The Bronx has some of the city's most affordable housing

 One of the original five Big Apple boroughs, Manhattan is home to 1,633,000 people.
-Its humble beginnings started when it was founded by Dutch colonists in 1624, in what is today known as lower Manhattan.
+Its humble beginnings started when it was founded by Dutch colonists in 1624 in what is today known as Lower Manhattan.
 It was initially called New Amsterdam until it went under British control in 1664 and was renamed after the Duke of York, hence the name New York.
-A century later, the Big Apple served as the United States capital city from 1785 until 1790.

-Today, this area is the smallest of the five boroughs and the most densely populated area in the country.
-On top of the massive number of residents, you also have lots of commuters entering during the week.
 On average, there are close to 4 million passengers during the workweek.
 If you’re moving to New York City alone, you might become one of them.

-Manhattan: Where All the Rich and Wealthy Live
+Manhattan is a Place Where All the Rich and Wealthy Live

-If you’re wondering “where do rich people live in New York?” – it’s definitely here.
+If you’re wondering, “Where do rich people live in New York?” – it’s definitely here.
 Manhattan is known as the epicenter for media, finance, and entertainment of the Big Apple and the United States.
 Because of this, a substantial portion of America’s wealthiest lives there.
 It’s also known as one of the most economically powerful areas globally, the place of two major stock exchanges, multinational media conglomerates, and the most expensive real estate in the world.

 Because of the amount of wealth that has been invested, we now have such great places as Madison Square Garden, Grand Central Station, Times Square, and Central Park.

-The median house value falls at $945,000 and rent at $1,700.
+The median house value falls at $945,000 and rents at $1,700.
 The average income for a single household is $82,500.
 You can use the cost of living in Manhattan as a basis for what kind of salary you need to live in NYC.
-If you plan on moving here, you’re going to have to secure a decent paying job.
+If you plan on moving here, you’re going to have to secure a decent-paying job.
 On top of the expensive housing and cost of living, the borough also has some of the world’s highest tax rates.
-Property taxes can add up to nearly $5,000 annually, and often when you rent or own property, and you have to hire a broker who can cost an extra $2,000.
-With that being said, if you’re planning to move anywhere in Manhattan you’ll need to know how to get a job before you move, and particularly one that pays well.

 • Chelsea is considered to be the number one place to live in the Big Apple and for good reasons.
 It’s a great place for young professionals and is in a great location just across the river from Hoboken.
 The current population is 60,000 people, and the majority rent property by a considerable margin.
-The median rent value is $2,200 and the house value is $1,200,000.
+The median rent value is $2,200, and the house value is $1,200,000.

 Manhattan, or simply The City, is home to the Big Apple's wealthiest inhabitants